grammaloreto/MapSentimentAnalysis/README.md

 # Sentiment Analysis map of colombian beaches in the Caribbean

-Map of the Sentiment Analisis repo.
+Map of the SentimentAnalysis repo.

 You can explore the map here: https://grammaloreto.github.io/MapSentimentAnalysis/